somaveszelovszki/Snake-in-python/README.md

-The popular Snake game implemented in Python.
+The popular Snake game implemented in Python, with 3 difficulty levels and an online database for the high-scores of all players.

 External packages used in the project: